-If you do not enrol in or complete the CMBP, but you have enroled in or completed all other required courses, your licence class will be automatically downgraded to associate on October 1, 2023.
+If you do not enrol in and complete the CMBP, but you have enroled in and completed all other required courses, your licence class will be automatically downgraded to associate on October 1, 2023.

 If you wish to re-class your licence to associate broker in the future, you can do so by completing the CMBP at that time.

-If you have not enroled in or completed the required courses (excluding the CMBP) by September 30, 2023, your licence could be suspended on October 1, 2023.
+If you have not enroled in and completed the required courses (excluding the CMBP) by September 30, 2023, your licence could be suspended on October 1, 2023.

-If I’m currently licensed as a broker but I want to downgrade my licence class to associate, do I have to enrol in the Condominium Management Broker Program (CMBP) to receive an extension to my other conditions?
+If I’m currently licensed as a broker but I want to downgrade my licence class to associate broker or associate, what do I do?

 Based on the required courses listed on the Licensing tab of your myRECA account, choose one of the following options: